Next workshop Users forgive what you warn them about, not what surprises them RSVP now

 Key takeaway

 When a system is multi-sided, naming the user is not enough.
-You need to name the sides and know which one you are shaping at any moment.
-Otherwise the system won't break - it will just blur.
+Name the sides and know which one you are shaping at any moment.
+Otherwise the system will not break, it will just blur.